zslesani/Occultation-Timing-AndroidApp/README.md

-# Occultation Timing Android App
+# SkyTiming

-An Android application designed for timing and recording occultation and eclipsing events in astronomical observations.
+An Android application designed for precise timing of astronomical occultation and eclipsing events.
-Developed in Java with XML-based UI layouts.

 # Overview

-This app assists astronomers in accurately recording the time of occultations and eclipsing events using GPS-based timing and audio recording.
+SkyTiming is a portable, automated tool for astronomers and observers to accurately record event timings using mobile devices.
 It provides an integrated workflow for both observation and data submission.
+It synchronizes time via GPS, records observer voice, and generates a standardized observation report in PDF format for submission to international databases.

 # Features